Raw New Markdown

 ```bash

-python -m pip install pyodbc
+python -m pip install mssql-python python-dotenv

 ```

-1. Retrieve the SQL database in Microsoft Fabric connection string from the environment variable added by Service Connector.
-If you are using Azure Container Apps as compute service or the connection string in the code snippet doesn't work, refer to [Migrate a Python application to use passwordless connections with Azure SQL Database](/azure/azure-sql/database/azure-sql-passwordless-migration-python#update-the-local-connection-configuration) to connect to SQL database in Microsoft Fabric using passwordless credentials. `Authentication=ActiveDirectoryMSI;` is required in the connection string when connecting using managed identities. `UID=<msiClientId>` is also required in the connection string when connecting using a user-assigned managed identity.
+1. Retrieve the SQL database in Microsoft Fabric connection string from the environment variable added by Service Connector. `Authentication=ActiveDirectoryMSI;` is required in the connection string when connecting using managed identities. `UID=<msiClientId>` is also required in the connection string when connecting using a user-assigned managed identity.

 ```python